flashbots/suave-specs/specs/rigil/README.md

 - **User**: humans or computers interacting with SUAPPs, primarily through sending confidential compute requests (CCR) to Kettles.
 - **SUAPP**: SUAVE application, smart contracts on SUAVE chain with rules for confidential computation and functions to submit to target domains (i.e. chains).
 - **Developer:** creates smart contracts on SUAVE Chain that define rules for SUAPPs.
-- **Confidential Compute Request (CCR) [**[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/suave-chain.md#confidential-compute-request)**]**: A user request to Suave that contains (1) a wrapped transaction, (2) confidential inputs, and (3) a list of programs (contracts) (← list of Exec nodes) allowed to operate on confidential inputs.
+- **Confidential Compute Request (CCR) [**[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/suave-chain.md#confidential-compute-request)**]**: A user request to Suave that contains (1) SUAPP information such as to and calldata, (2) confidential inputs, and (3) a list of SUAPPs and Kettles allowed to operate on confidential inputs.
-- **Builder solidity**: solidity with access to precompiles that help facilitate the processing of order flow.
+- **Builder solidity**: solidity with access to precompiles that help facilitate the processing of transactions and intents.
 - **Precompiles [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/precompiles.md)]:** purpose-built functions with extended capabilities that can be called from Builder Solidity
 - **Kettle[[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/kettle.md)]**: accepts and processes confidential compute requests and maintains the SUAVE chain; the logical unit of the SUAVE network and main protocol actor.
-- **Confidential Data Store [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/confidential-data-store.md)]**: stores confidential data from MEV applications (L1 transactions, EIP 712 signed messages, userOps, privateKeys(?), etc).
+- **Confidential Data Store [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/confidential-data-store.md)]**: stores confidential data for SUAPPs (L1 transactions, EIP 712 signed messages, userOps, private keys, and more).
-- **SUAVE Chain [**[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/suave-chain.md#suave-chain)**]**: a fork of Ethereum designed for usage alongside credible offchain execution in MEV use cases.
-In Rigil running in PoA mode.
+- **SUAVE Chain [**[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/suave-chain.md#suave-chain)**]**: a fork of Ethereum designed for usage alongside credible confidential execution in MEV use cases.
-- **MEVM [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/mevm.md)]**: modified EVM with MEV-specific precompiles that allow developers to define order flow auctions and builder rules as smart contracts written in Solidity.
+- **Domain-Specific Services:** provide functionality to interact with target domains (i.e. for Goerli or Arbitrum, simulate transactions, build bundles, build blocks, …)
-- **Domain-Specific Services (Execution Node?):** provide functionality to interact with target domains (i.e. for Goerli or Arbitrum, simulate transactions, build bundles, build blocks, …)
+- **MEVM [[🔗spec](https://github.com/flashbots/suave-specs/blob/initial/specs/rigil/mevm.md)]**: modified EVM with a set of precompiles to interact with APIs for Confidential Data Store, Domain-Specific Services, and more.
 - **RPC** - receives user transactions, moves confidential input to the Confidential Data Store, and passes the compute request to MEVM.
 - **OFA** - an application that receives transactions and either facilitates an auction on top of it or routes it elsewhere.
 - **Solver** - actor who takes many user token trades as input and competes to provide a solution to the mathematically optimal way to route all trades.